Cooking Up Better Mental Well-Being

-Debra Borden, LCSW, wasn’t surprised at all that so many people found a new passion for baking sourdough bread during last year’s quarantine.
+Debra Borden, LCSW, wasn’t surprised that so many people found a new passion for baking sourdough bread during last year’s quarantine.
 Cooking is a source of comfort, one she often prescribes.
 Traditional talk therapy helps you work through your feelings during a one-on-one session sitting directly across from a therapist.
 But, Debra finds that this model can be counterproductive for some of her patients.
 Cooking therapy, she says, can help put people at ease and open up with more vulnerability.

 “I knew that I got that zen feeling from cooking myself,” she recently told rē•spin.
-“I would treat what was going on in my own life with baking, or making a sauce, or chopping away if I was angry.”
-She decided to incorporate cooking into sessions with patients that had difficulty accessing their feelings and it has been so effective she’s now referred to as The Sous Therapist.
+“I would treat what was going on in my own life with baking, making a sauce, or chopping away if I was angry.”.
+Hence, she decided to incorporate cooking into sessions with patients that had difficulty accessing their feelings, and it has been so effective she’s now referred to as The Sous Therapist.
 Today, the goal of her practice is to help you cook your way through life’s challenges by creating mental health moments in the kitchen.

 From Experiential to Expressive

 Culinary therapy is technically a form of experiential therapy.
-This type of therapy is defined as therapeutic techniques involving expressive tools and activities to help patients rē•experience emotional situations.
+This type of therapy is defined as therapeutic techniques involving expressive tools and activities to help patients rē-experience emotional situations.
 “You can very quickly have an aha moment in experiential therapy,” Debra explains.
 Art therapy, music therapy, and equine therapy are other popular forms of experiential therapy that are used with great success.
-“These types of therapies are very similar because even though you’re talking, they’re all less verbal.
-You’re doing, it’s tangible, it’s concrete.
+“These therapies are very similar because even though you’re talking, they’re all less verbal.
+You’re doing; it’s tangible, it’s concrete.
 It’s not just looking into another person’s eyes and trying to think in your head and pull out these inner feelings.”